People on the move. Data from around the world.

 These are people who have left their homes but have been unwilling or unable to find refuge beyond the borders of their own country.
 They represent 61.5% of all forcibly displaced people.

 People who have abandoned their country and received international protection in another state.
-They represent 34.2% of the total.
+They are 2.9 million more than in 2016, the biggest increase ever seen in a single year.

 People who have fled their own country and requested international protection in another country but have yet to receive an answer.
-They represent 4,3%.
+Roughly half of these people are in developing regions.

 No country recognises their nationality.
 They are spread around 77 countries.